-The front of the vehicle is attached to the propulsion system via chains that are either attached to steel hooks welded to the left and right sides of the subframe or engine cradle, or to flexible straps that are wrapped around the left and right sides of the suspension, subframe, or engine cradle.
-The rear of the vehicle is attached to the propulsion system with a nylon strap and ratchet strap assembly.
-The front and rear attachment hardware weighs 10.0 kg.
 An aluminum instrumentation rack, which supports the test equipment, is installed in the cargo area of the vehicle.
 The carpeting in this area is removed to allow access to the floor.
 If necessary, the spare tire and accessory jack may be removed to permit installation of the instrumentation rack.
 The following test equipment is installed on the instrumentation rack located in the cargo area:

 Onboard emergency braking system: When activated, this system applies pressurized nitrogen gas against the brake fluid in the lines to the rear wheels.
 The remaining brake fluid in the master cylinder is removed.
-Flexible hoses connect the emergency braking system to the brake lines in the engine compartment.
-The onboard braking system weighs 10.6 kg.
+Flexible hoses connect the emergency braking system to the brake lines in the engine compartment or beneath the vehicle.
+The onboard braking system weighs approximately 11 kg.

 12-volt battery and monitoring system: This system supplies electrical power for the vehicle, emergency braking system, Diversified Technical Systems (DTS) data acquisition system (DAS), and wireless bridge for DAS communication.
-The system weighs 35.2 kg.
-The wireless device for DAS-to-network communication is mounted to the outside of the vehicle and weighs 1.5 kg.
+The system weighs approximately 25 kg.
+The wireless device for DAS-to-network communication is mounted to the outside of the vehicle and weighs 2 kg.

-On-board lighting system: This system includes an array of on-board lights and its electrical power supply.
-The lighting system is installed when a vehicle is equipped with a side curtain airbag that is expected to deploy during the crash test and obscure camera views specified in this protocol.
-The system provides additional lighting for off-board high-speed cameras shooting from angles that are not sufficiently illuminated by the crash hall lighting system.
-The lighting system weighs 18.0 kg.
+Onboard lighting system: This system includes an array of onboard lights and its electrical power supply.
+The system provides additional lighting for offboard high-speed cameras shooting from angles that are not sufficiently illuminated by the crash hall lighting system.
+The lighting system weighs 26 kg.

-The test weight of the vehicle is 100-175 kg greater than the measured curb weight (weight of the vehicle as delivered from the dealer with full fluid levels) of the vehicle.
+The test weight of the vehicle is 100-175 kg greater than the measured curb weight (weight of the vehicle as delivered from the dealer with full fluid and fuel levels) of the vehicle.
 If the vehicle test weight needs to be increased to fall within the range, steel plates are added to the instrumentation rack.
 If the vehicle test weight needs to be decreased, nonessential, nonstructural items are removed from the rear of the vehicle.

-A steel plate is welded to the floor of the rear seating area along the centerline of the vehicle for mounting accelerometers.
+A steel plate is attached to the floor of the rear-seating area along the centerline of the vehicle for mounting the accelerometers.
 The carpeting in this area is removed to allow access to the floor.
 If floormats are standard or offered as an option through the manufacturer or dealership, a floormat is installed only in the driver footwell.

-The antilock braking system (if equipped) and daytime running lights (if equipped) are disabled by means of removing fuses or relays to these devices to reduce the electrical power required for the test.
+Daytime running lights (if equipped) are disabled by removing fuses or relays to these devices to reduce the electrical power required for the test.